jaysoo/jaysoo.ca/_posts/2015-02-03-flux-architecture.markdown

 now only have a single query method (e.g. `find`), and a single persist method (e.g. `save`).

+In a CQRS system, you will find a few objects not found in normal DDD.

-## The query processor
+### The query model

 The *query model* is a pure data model, and is not meant to deliver domain behaviour.
+These models are denormalized, and meant for display and reporting.
+They can be backed by a database, or exist in memory.

-## Command processing
+### Command handling

-The client submits commands by creating new actions.
-These actions are the commands that can be submitted to the server, or an application services as the means of executing behaviour on Aggregates.

-The command model has designed contracts and behaviours, so matching the commands to the contracts should be straightforward.

-Each command is sent as an asynchronous message, and delivered to a handler designed with the dedicated style.

-???
-Stores and services here are the command processors.

-The asynchonouscity approach provides temporal decoupling.
+*Commands* are submitted as the means of executing behaviour on Aggregates.
+A command contains the name of the behaviour to execute and a payload necessary to carry it out.
+The submission is received by a *command handler*, which usually fetches an Aggregate from its repository, and executes a command method on it.

-As command methods on the command model is executed, it completes by publishing and Event -- the Store event.
-This is the linchpin for updating the query model with the most recent changes to the command model.
+As the command method completes, it publishes a Domain Event.
+This is crucial for updating the query model with the most recent changes to the command model.

+Note that commands are always in imperative tense since they describe behaviours that need to be executed. e.g. `'ADD_ITEM_TO_CART'`

-## Event subscriber
+### Event subscriber

+An event subscriber receives all Domain Events published by the command model.
-Updates query model according to Domain Events.
-Each event must be rich enough to supply all the data necessary to update the query model.
+When an event occurs, it updates the query model accordingly.
+Each event contain enough information to correctly update the query model.

-## When to use Flux?

-When the UI had complex interactions
+Note that Domain Events are always in past tense since they describe what has already occurred. e.g. `'ITEM_ADDED_TO_CART'`

 ## An example in e-commerce

-Let's compare MVC to Flux using an example.
+Let's compare normal DDD with CQRS in the context of an e-commerce system with a shopping cart.

+### Shopping cart with normal DDD

-In an ecommerce system, we may find an aggregate ShoppingCart that contains multiple CartItems, along with a corresponding repository.
+In normal DDD, we may find an Aggregate `ShoppingCart` that contains multiple `CartItems`, as well as a corresponding repository.

 {% highlight javascript %}
 class ShoppingCart {
-  constructor ({id: id, cartItems: cartItems}) {
+  constructor({id: id, cartItems: cartItems, taxPercentage: taxPercentage,
+                shippingAndHandling: shippingAndHandling}) {
     this.id = id;
     this.cartItems = cartItems || [];
+    this.taxPercentage = this.taxPercentage;
+    this.shippingAndHandling = shippingAndHandling;
   }
-  addItem (cartItem) {
+  addItem(cartItem) {
     this.cartItems.push(cartItem);
   }
-  removeItem (cartItem) {
+  removeItem(cartItem) {
     this.cartItems = _.without(cartItems, cartItem);
   }
-  totalPrice () {
+  total() {
     var prices = this.shoppingCart.cartItems.map((item) => item.price);
-    var total = prices.reduce((total, price) => total + price, 0);
+    return prices.reduce((total, price) => total + price, 0);
-    return total;
   }
 }

 class CartItem {
-  constructor ({sku: sku, description: description, price: price, quantity: quantity}) {
+  constructor({sku: sku, description: description, price: price, quantity: quantity}) {
     this.sku = sku;
     this.description = description;
     this.price = price;